-But it’s not just another day.
-By my own choice, I was on the other side of the planet from my loved ones and I missed them like hell!
+But it was not just another day.
+By my own choice, I was on the other side of the planet from my loved ones and I missed them like hell.

-Christmas breakfast was dry toast and kiwi jam, which made a change from the usual motel breakfast of 2 tinned peaches and 2 slices of bread.
+Christmas breakfast was dry toast and kiwi jam, which made a change from the usual motel breakfast of two tinned peaches and two slices of bread.
 That, it seemed, was too complicated for the kitchen on Christmas Day.
-I did get clean towels – they probably tasted the same!
+I did get clean towels – they probably tasted the same.

-We are nearly a day ahead, so it is not yet Christmas at home, but I couldn’t help thinking of the Christmas traditions.
-Dad employing differential calculus to work out the cooking time for the 28lb turkey that Mum gets, regardless of numbers for dinner.
-Dad down on one knee; one eye closed for accuracy, planning how to get it into the oven with minimal loss of limbs (from the turkey, that is.)
-I wouldn’t be there for a homely chat with Mum as we cut crosses into the stalks of interminable mounds of sprouts and prepared tractor loads of root vegetables.
+We were nearly a day ahead, so it was not yet Christmas at home, but I couldn’t help thinking of the family Christmas traditions.
+Dad employing differential calculus to work out the cooking time for the 28lb turkey that Mum always got, regardless of numbers for dinner.
+Dad down on one knee; one eye closed for accuracy, planning how to get it into the oven with minimal loss of limbs (from the turkey.)
+I wouldn’t be there for a homely chat with Mum over a sherry, as we sliced crosses into the stalks of interminable mounds of Brussels sprouts, and peeled tractor loads of root vegetables.

 Sue and Adrian rescued me from my reverie and we motored over to the Shotover Gorge.
-Jet boats shattered the peace, even on Christmas Day.
-We had an impromptu picnic lunch at Arrowtown, a pretty, colonial gold town.
+Even on Christmas day, jet boats shattered the peace.
+We had an impromptu picnic lunch at Arrowtown, a pretty colonial gold town.
 We had just two sparrows and a shifty looking seagull for company.

 We lasted approximately 15 seconds in The World.
-Through the backpacker grapevine, we learnt later that the present that we missed out on was some noodles, a condom and a Christmas cracker!
+Through the backpacker grapevine, we learnt later that the present that we missed out on consisted of backpacker essentials: a pack of noodles, a condom, and a Christmas cracker.

 I tried to phone home, but every call box in town was surrounded by others doing the same.
-(This was B.C. – Before Canines and P.S. – Pre-Skype!)
-I resolved to rise with the worms – ahead of even the early birds – and try then.
-At 4am on Boxing Day, NZ time, I was overwhelmed with joy to speak to my family, who had just finished making a small dent in a rather large bird!
+(This was B.C. – Before Canines and PMT – Pre Mobile Telephones!)
+I resolved to rise with the worms – ahead of even the early birds – and try to call then.

-Just another day?
-It can’t be when you know that you’re on the outside when it seems that the whole of the world is celebrating!
+It can’t be when you know that you’re on the outside: that you’re excluded when it seems the whole world is celebrating.

 Up to a million adults in the UK will be on their own at Christmas.
 There are practical actions that you can take which will help to combat loneliness, which as I discovered to my surprise, really does hit home at this time of year.